- Brand name

 In the first week or two you may experience:

-- Sleep disturbances, dizziness, nausea, headache and dry mouth.
+- sleep disturbances, dizziness, nausea, headache, dry mouth

-- Occasionally, the symptoms of depression may include thoughts of suicide or self-harm.
-These symptoms may continue or get worse during the first one or two months of treatment until the full antidepressant effect of the medicine becomes apparent.
+- occasionally, the symptoms of depression may include thoughts of suicide or self-harm.
+These symptoms may continue or get worse during the first one to two months of treatment until the full antidepressant effect of the medicine becomes apparent.
 This is more likely to occur if you are a young adult i.e. under 24 years of age.

 Tell your doctor if you notice any of the following and they worry you:

-Keep AMIRA where young children cannot reach it.
+Keep AMIRA 150 and AMIRA 300 where young children cannot reach it.

-Keep AMIRA in a cool dry place where it stays below 25°C. Protect from moisture.
+Keep AMIRA 150 and AMIRA 300 in a cool dry place where the temperature stays below 30°C.

 Do not leave it in the car or on window sills.